yugrocks/Genetic-Pong/README.md

 -  The ratio of the y velocity to x velocity of the ball at a frame.
 -  The difference between vertical position of the ball and the vertical position of the paddle, scaled by the max vertical height.
 -  The absolute vertical position of the paddle.
 These three features form the input of the neural network.

+## Working is explained in this <a href = "https://yugrocks.wordpress.com/2018/03/24/lets-create-a-pong-game-agent-using-neural-network-and-genetic-algorithm-part-1/">blog</a>

 # Requirements :
 1. Kivy